andretsc/Yiimp-Ubuntu/README.md

 There will be several wallets already in yiimp.
 These have nothing to do with the installation script and are from the database import from the yiimp github.

-If you need further assistance we have a small but growing discord channel at https://discord.gg/zcCXjkQ
+If you need further assistance we have a small but growing discord channel at https://discord.gg/v4EBstXH (Portuguese)

 If this helped you or you feel giving please donate :
-- BTC Donation : 1C1hnjk3WhuAvUN6Ny6LTxPD3rwSZwapW7
+- BTC Donation : 32hGvCcmwof9hiybjM6kLpUk9J7yVtyjc8
-- BCH Donation : 1PqjApUdjwU9k4v1RDWf6XveARyEXaiGUz
+- LTC Donation : LS53MePh9jt3X2TTteBw1tibbQBsRRrcCT
-- ETH Donation : 0xc23E6902fF8Cd8878EDADE18Dc49B3505395F0a1
+- ETH Donation : 0x81fe16d59bc84d447baa29b5a999038641a33684